|

 Again, see my previous comments and opinions about the Photographic

-selection and accuracy of the book and that should suffice in convincing
+selection and accuracy of the book as that should suffice in convincing

 particular as well as for wheeled fighting vehicle aficionados and